Arch3nemy7/bacterial-gan-augmentation/IMPLEMENTATION_STATUS.md

 ## ❓ Questions You Might Have:

-**Q: When can I start training?**
+**Q: Can I start training now?**
-A: After implementing Phase 4 (Training Pipeline) - estimated 1-2 weeks
+A: YES!
+Phase 4 is complete.
+Add your dataset and run `bacterial-gan train`

 **Q: How long will training take?**
-A: On GTX 1650, expect 10-20 hours for 200 epochs with 1000 images
+A: On GTX 1650, expect 3-4 hours for 200 epochs with 1000 images

+**Q: Can I train without a dataset?**
+A: Yes, for testing!
+Run `poetry run python scripts/test_training.py`

 **Q: Can I train with less data?**
 A: Minimum 500/class, but results will be lower quality